I - PRE-PRODUCTION

 Throughout middle school and high-school, unlike most of my classmates who had no idea really what to expect in the adult world or what to answer to the question “tu veux faire quoi quand tu seras grand?”
 (French for: “what do you want to do when you grow up?”), I never had a doubt: I was going to become a filmmaker and I was going to go and study and work in Hollywood.
 This unwavering belief had a great impact on my formative teen years – but mostly in a negative way.

 The first decision this had a bearing on came with the choice of specialty in high-school.
-In France, when you turn 16, you must choose a specialty track in which you will graduate from high-school: S (for Scientific), L (for Literary) and ES (for Economic & Social Sciences).
-You’d hope that they were all in equal standing, each preparing the best in their respective fields, but truth is, S is for the smart kids (the one that “opens all doors” as they say), ES is for those not good enough to get into S, and L is for the rest, the poets and the stoners.
-Each restricts a little more the options for further studies and of course, further down the line, for job opportunities.
-When the time came for me to choose, I was offered a spot in S, but instead I chose L because I thought that this was more in tune with my desire to be a screenwriter.
+Back in 2005, when you turned 16 in high-school in France, you had to choose a specialty track in which you would graduate from high-school: S (for Scientific), L (for Literary) and ES (for Economic & Social Sciences).
+You’d hope that they were all in equal standing, each preparing the best in their respective fields, but truth is, S was for the smart kids (the one that “opens all doors” as they said), ES was for those not good enough to get into S, and L was for the rest, the poets and the stoners.
+Each restricted a little more the options for further studies and of course, further down the line, for job opportunities.
+This system has been reformed now.
+But for me, when the time came for me to choose, I was offered a spot in S, but instead I chose L because I thought that this was more in tune with my desire to be a screenwriter.
 What use was math going to be to me anyways?
 My math teacher and my literature teacher argued over my case, the former claiming it was irresponsible of the latter to encourage me to prioritize the arts over science.
 Looking back on it now with my adult brain, I wish I had had more sense.

 The bright side of choosing L is that it led me to meet Aline-Florence Manent, who had also rebuffed S to choose L. We quickly became best friends throughout high-school.
 She and I once teamed up on a semester-long project called TPE (Travaux Personnels Encadrés).
 Aline came up with the subject: “Utopia & Architecture.”
 While she provided the philosophical underpinnings and architectural insights, I designed the presentation using my filmmaking and editing skills.
 I took my Hi-8 Sony Camcorder and shot footage of a building by French architect Le Cordbusier in Rezé, a suburb of Nantes about an hour away from where we lived, and edited it to Antonin Dvorjak’s New World symphony.
 The building, called “La cite radieuse” (“The radiant city”) had been designed as an urban embodiment of a utopia.